-When it comes to complex cases, flexibility and critical thinking skills are required to ensure correct reimbursement capture and mitigate the risk of denied claims.
+When it comes to complex coding cases, flexibility and critical thinking skills are required to ensure correct reimbursement capture and mitigate the risk of denied claims.

 Encouraging coding professionals to engage their critical thinking skills when coding complex cases or new, experimental procedures is paramount.
 Here are three ways to begin:

 In the January 2018 issue of the Journal of AHIMA, I will provide five strategies to help HIM leaders build a critical thinking mindset across coding teams.

 Taking the time to conduct research, ask questions, and code complex cases right the first time versus repeating efforts when a claim is denied or rejected by the payer is always preferred.
 However, coding managers must allow flexibility in their productivity expectations.

 When coders spend time to research cutting-edge medicine, productivity may be slowed in order to ensure correct reimbursement and avoid claims denials.
 A proven strategy is to flex productivity benchmarks for complex cases.
 Consider the following tactics:

 A critical thinking mindset, coupled with flexibility in productivity expectations, promotes collaboration as coding professionals and managers tackle new challenges and learn new skills to advance the coding profession.

 Please let us know what types of complex cases your coding team faces, and what strategies you employ to support a critical thinking mindset.Subscribe to our blog